-The Long Arm of the Lonely
+The long arm of the lonely

 Let there be light

 The most important aspect of photography is light and getting as much of it as possible.
-Try and get outdoors, especially if it’s nice and sunny to take your photos.
+Try and get outdoors, especially if it’s nice and sunny, to take your photos.
 Shoot your picture with the sun on the subject, not behind it.
 Outdoors photography also promotes a healthy and active lifestyle, which is a great way of showing that you’re energetic and not prone to laying on the sofa watching TV.

 Keep it simple and close

 Straightforward portrait photography is about getting as close as possible to the subject without the shot becoming blurred.
 All dating sites will require a head and shoulders shot of you looking directly at the camera, so ensure that this dominates the composition.
-Keep the background of the shot to one colour to really ensure that your photo stands out – avoid making your background “busy” by including other objects – this will only serve to make the photo look cluttered.
+Try to keep the background of the shot to one colour to really ensure that your photo stands out – avoid making your background “busy” by including other objects – this will only serve to make the photo look cluttered.

 Take lots of pictures